 - My Account

-*On this date in 1891, Provident Hospital and Training School opened.
-This was the first Black controlled hospital in America, and it opened on the south side of Chicago.
+*On this date, in 1891, Provident Hospital and Training School opened.
+This was the first Black controlled hospital in America, opening on the south side of Chicago.

-The racially exclusionary policies of Chicago nursing schools had impelled Daniel Hale Williams, a prominent Black surgeon to found the institution.
-During its early years the hospital reflected its founders vision of an interracial enterprise.
-However by 1915, Provident had become a predominantly Black institution.
-It was renown as a medical center, graduating 118 women from twenty-four states through its nursing program.
+The racially exclusionary policies of Chicago nursing schools had impelled Daniel Hale Williams, a prominent Black surgeon, to found the institution.
+During its early years, the hospital reflected its founder's vision of an interracial enterprise.
+However, by 1915, Provident had become a predominantly Black institution.
+It was renowned as a medical center, graduating 118 women from twenty-four states through its nursing program.

 The Hospital's traditional medical education role was reestablished in 1994 through an educational relationship with Loyola University's Stritch School of Medicine.
-While no longer considered a Black-run hospital, Provident continues to serve the health needs of the community, including a variety of health outreach efforts.
+While no longer considered a Black-run hospital, Provident continues to serve the community's health needs, including various health outreach efforts.

 The African American Desk Reference